 Haryana is a small agronomic state in India with plenty of sunlight and biomass.
-A solar power plant produces electricity from sunlight using solar panels.
+A solar power plant in Haryana produces electricity from sunlight using solar panels.
 With nearly 330 sunny days in a year, Haryana has absolute potential for solar energy production.
 To get this potential fully functional and in use, correct incentives and policy support from the Government are extremely important.

-Policy Push to Solar
+Haryana Solar Policy Push to Solar

 Although solar accounts for a small portion of the state’s total power generation capacity, Haryana ranks among India’s top ten states regarding installed solar capacity.
-Haryana’s installed solar power capacity has been steadily increasing over the years.
+Haryana’s installed solar power capacity has steadily increased over the years.
 Rooftop solar projects account for a substantial portion of the state’s overall solar capacity, at 68 percent.
 As of February 2021, the state’s total solar power capacity was 409 MW.

 HAREDA